GRSARVESH/TravelAgency/readme.md

 ## Features

-- Create and manage travel packages with a name, passenger capacity, and itinerary.
+- Create and manage travel packages with a name, passenger capacity , and itinerary.
 - Define destinations within a travel package, each with a name and a list of activities available.
 - Specify activities with a name, description, cost, and capacity.
 Each activity is associated with a destination.
 - Passengers can sign up for activities at different destinations within a travel package.